 Moved its headquarters to Orange, France.
 While we remain reasonably close the Nice area, where we started, we get closer to other parts of France.

 Given two presentations at the Embedded Linux Conference Europe in Prague (Using Buildroot for real projects and Qt for non-graphical applications), gave one presentation on boot time reduction at the GENIVI meeting in Dublin, and gave five editions of an embedded Linux introduction seminar in France.

-Attended multiple conferences, for which the Free Electrons team also recorded and published videos of the talks:
+Attended multiple conferences, for which the Bootlin team also recorded and published videos of the talks: